afondiel/Edge-AI-Model-Zoo/model-evaluation-benchmarking-guide.md

 ## Overview

-This is a comprehensive guideline for evaluating and benchmarking the best model for edge applications.
+This is a comprehensive guideline for evaluating and benchmarking the well-suited model for edge applications.

-## **Choosing the best Models for Edge Applications**
+## **Choosing the Well-suited Models for Edge Applications**

 When selecting a machine learning model for edge devices (e.g., CPU-based IoT devices, embedded systems), consider the following key factors: